Smith-appwrk/VIRA-2/src/data/intelligate.md

 - <trailer_number> Arrived At: <date>
 - <trailer_number> Arrived At: <date>

----

-Q. send me email of all empty trailer
+Q: send me email of all empty trailer
-A. Currently i am not configured to send email alerts.
+A: Currently i am not configured to send email alerts.

----

-Q. How many empty trailer we have for PMDT
+Q: How many empty trailer we have for PMDT
-A. Currently we have 3 PMDT trailers in our yard.
+A: Currently we have 3 PMDT trailers in our yard.

----

-Q. Do we have any empty trailer for SHAF to give to driver.
+Q: Do we have any empty trailer for SHAF to give to driver.
-A. We have 2 empty trailer for SHAF but we need them to fulfill outbound loads.
+A: We have 2 empty trailer for SHAF but we need them to fulfill outbound loads.

----

-Q. What is total detention charges build last month
+Q: What is total detention charges build last month
-A. As per my calculation in the month of March 2025, we incurred <1230> USD in detention cost.
+A: As per my calculation in the month of March 2025, we incurred <1230> USD in detention cost.

----

-Q. Who is the highest contributor
+Q: Who is the highest contributor
-A. ANSH drivers contributed most in building detention charges.
+A: ANSH drivers contributed most in building detention charges.

----

 Q: What's the demurrage cost for trailer <number>?
 A: Total calculated charges <amount> USD.